 Cost 1: Trust Erosion

 For solopreneurs and small teams, trust is everything.
 You do not have a brand marketing budget to rebuild reputation.
 Every interaction matters disproportionately.
+This is exactly why human review is the missing piece in AI automation -- the approval step catches errors before they reach your customers.

 Cost 2: Silent Failures